ampleforth/AIPs/ACCP/accp-1.md

 #### `discussions-to` header

-While an ACCP is in WIP or Proposed status, a `discussions-to` header will indicate the mailing list or URL where the ACCP is being discussed.
+While an ACCP is in WIP or Proposed status, a `discussions-to` header will indicate URL for the [github issue](https://github.com/ampleforth/AIPs/issues) where the ACCP is being discussed.

 #### `created` header